Deepam-Rai/Algorithms/MapReduce/matrix_vector_multiplication.md

 .
 Thus at a time we wil get triplet (i,j,A<sub>ij</sub>) - one element of the matrix.
 # Case 1: Vector x fits in main memory
-Thus for every task we can have vector x readily available in local main memory of compute nodes.
+Thus for every task we can have vector $x$ readily available in local main memory of compute nodes.
 ## Approaching the problem:
 1. We need to do:
 $\large b_j = A_{i1}*x_1 + A_{i2}*x_2 + .. + A_{in}*x_n$